 Here are the use cases on how to integrate data marts into semantic layers:

 The financial industry has many data analysts who find the best portfolio of investments and calculate the risk factors of different markets.
 Financial analysts can use semantic layers to calculate the aggregated returns of multiple investment products, as well as risk factor assessments for large portfolios.

 The semantic layer enables retailers across channels to integrate all data from POS systems, e-commerce, customer service, and marketing programs into one source.
 This enables analysts to assist marketers in creating better campaigns and experiences that meet customer expectations.

-With access to all relevant data, analysts can use semantic layers to analyze patients who are deteriorating and then allocate medical resources to the right patients, improving the management of medical resources.
+With access to all relevant data, analysts can use semantic layers to analyze deteriorating patients.
+Subsequently, they can allocate medical resources to the right patients, improving the management of medical resources.

 99 Almaden Boulevard Suite #663

 Already have an account?
 Click here to login

 A guided demo of the whole process, from data import, modeling to analysis, by our data experts.

 Our data experts will answer your questions about customized solutions.

 Please fill in your contact information.We'll get back to you in 1-2 business days.